brownman/SPSE/js/angular/controller.md

 ------
 - date scoping: binding between  spacific data  and spacific html element.

-how a module organize it code(js) ?
+how a module organize its code ?
 ---
-- by defining controllers.
+- defining controllers.